Prairie Flower Children's Center

 Curriculum

 Nature is at the heart of our curriculum.
 Nature is the setting for most of our activities – we spend as much of the day as possible outside – and also our main object of study.
+When we visit the woods or other nature areas, we practice supervised "risky play" by climbing and exploring, which is important for children's development in many ways.
 In addition, we learn to care for and protect nature.

 While guided learning activities and “meaningful work” activities (e.g. helping prepare snacks, washing dishes) make up part of the day, overall our emphasis is on child-led play.
-Children explore, they observe, they listen, they dig, and they imagine.
-They become comfortable in natural spaces, and competent in determining their own risk decisions, within the expectations of their teachers.
+Children explore, they observe, they listen, they dig and they imagine.
+They become comfortable in natural spaces, and competent in determining their own risk tolerance, within the expectations of their teachers.
 They work together to build and create.

 Our commitment to anti-bias education underpins the social-emotional aspect of our curriculum.
 We aim to instill a sense in children that they belong unconditionally, and expand that into a sense that all kinds of people are welcome and belong as well.
 We encourage a sense that all bodies are beautiful and valuable.